 for trade clients and self-publishing.

-Daniela Hart has worked as a professional picture editor and researcher for 20 years, and her extensive knowledge procures an excellent insight into the picture industry.
+Daniela Hart is the Picture Editor at Reuters.
+She has worked as a professional picture editor and researcher for 20 years, and her extensive knowledge procures an excellent insight into the picture industry.
 Having also read Fine Arts, specialising in Photojournalism, for her BA degree and further a post-graduate degree in Photography, History and Culture at London College of Communication, Daniela has a wealth of experience to draw from.

-Currently, Daniela is working as a freelance Picture Editor for ESI Media, The Evening Standard, The Independent, The Financial Times and The Sunday Times.
-She has worked both in print and online and on various supplements for national newspapers: The Guardian, The Times and The Sunday Times (Style Magazine, The Dish Magazine, Travel, Culture and Homes and Property), The London Evening Standard (ES magazine and Homes and Property), The Independent (various Travel Sponsored features), The Financial Times (UK News and How To Spend It).
+Daniela is Reuter’s Picture Editor and has worked as a freelance Picture Editor for ESI Media, The Evening Standard, The Independent, The Financial Times and The Sunday Times.
+She has experience pf both print and online and on various supplements for national newspapers: The Guardian, The Times and The Sunday Times (Style Magazine, The Dish Magazine, Travel, Culture and Homes and Property), The London Evening Standard (ES magazine and Homes and Property), The Independent (various Travel Sponsored features), The Financial Times (UK News and How To Spend It).

-Daniela has also worked within the magazine industry, having worked with a multitude of clients such as Brummell, Salt, The Quarterly, OK!
+Daniela has experience within the magazine industry, having worked with a multitude of clients such as Brummell, Salt, The Quarterly, OK!
 And Look.
 A selection of various inflight magazines like: Eurostar, KLM, Iberia, EasyJet, Eurowings, Thomas Cook and Wizz.

 Daniela’s knowledge also extends to the book industry having worked with the following clients on a selection of educational and reference titles: Brown Partworks, Belitha Press, Franklin Watts, Guinness World of Records.